Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 The True Purpose of the Shuttle Program

-Like what was mentioned above, there was nothing malicious about building a large space plane capable of being blasted into orbit and being reused.
+Like what was mentioned above, there was nothing malicious about building a large space plane capable of being blasted into orbit and reused.
 The space shuttle is a space truck, a vehicle for delivery and transport.
 Flying large payloads into various orbits is just one of its functions though.
-It aided in the assembly of space stations, ferry astronauts, launch and recover satellites, repair missions, even launch probes.
+It aided in the assembly of space stations, ferry astronauts, launch and recover satellites, repair missions, and even launch probes.
 Some of its well-known missions include the repair of the Hubble Telescope and the launch of the Galileo Spacecraft.

 And that’s pretty much it.
 The whole shuttle program sounds innocent enough.
 There was nothing to suggest that the space shuttle was meant for something sinister.
-Yet that didn’t stop the Soviet officials from being overly suspicious at the shuttle program.
-Believe or not, the space shuttle is an ominous sight for them.
+Yet that didn’t stop the Soviet officials from being overly suspicious of the shuttle program.
+Believe it or not, the space shuttle is an ominous sight for them.
 How sure are they that it’s merely a transport vehicle and a weapon of war?

 And that was exactly how they see it.

 The Space Shuttle as a Weapon

 As silly as it might sound, the Soviet Officials were convinced that the Space Shuttle was not meant for peaceful purposes.
 A space vehicle that could cruise at more than 20 times the speed of sound in the earth’s orbit could do a lot of damage.